erg55/Simon-lab-workshop/README.md

 exit
 ssh -X username@xanadu-submit-ext.cam.uchc.edu
 ```
 This should open up a program called X11 for Mac users.
-I'm not sure if this will work for the ubuntu client on Windows or not.
+For windows users try and download [Xming](https://sourceforge.net/projects/xming/) here.
 You may require a different program.

 The program below will alow you to view image files like jpg, png and tiff.
 There should be a similar program for html and pdf files but I can't find any installed on the cluster at the moment.